athomasoriginal/com.betweentwoparens/src/pages/blog-posts/000-deploy-clojurescript-to-github-pages.md

 Further, if you open your browser console you should see "Hello, Github Pages!"

-<aside class="blog-post__note">If you are not seeing your ClojureScript in the browser console, please veryify that your <code class="gatsby-code-text">index.html</code> file is using your Github project name and the string following the <code class="gatsby-code-text">-d</code> in the above command, <code class="gatsby-code-text">demo-clojurescript-gh-pages</code>, is also using your Github project <a href="#fn-project-name" aria-describedby="footnote-label" id="fn-project-name-ref">name</a>.</aside>
+<aside class="blog-content__note">If you are not seeing your ClojureScript in the browser console, please veryify that your <code class="gatsby-code-text">index.html</code> file is using your Github project name and the string following the <code class="gatsby-code-text">-d</code> in the above command, <code class="gatsby-code-text">demo-clojurescript-gh-pages</code>, is also using your Github project <a href="#fn-project-name" aria-describedby="footnote-label" id="fn-project-name-ref">name</a>.</aside>

 ### Build production bundle